Environmental accounts - establishing the links between the environment and the economy

 - monitoring EU progress towards the sustainable development goals.
 Eurostat is called to regularly monitor progress towards the SDGs in an EU context.
 For this purpose it coordinated the development of the EU SDG indicator set and keeps it up to date.
 It also produces regular monitoring reports on progress towards the SDGs in an EU context.
 Some of the indicators in the EU indicator set are based on environmental accounts.

 - The circular economy.
 A circular economy aims to maintain the value of products, materials and resources for as long as possible by returning them into the product cycle at the end of their use, while minimising the generation of waste.
-Indicators based on environmental accounts are part on the monitoring framework for the circular economy established in the Communication from the Commission on a monitoring framework for the circular economy, 2018
+Indicators based on environmental accounts are part on the monitoring framework for the circular economy established in the Communication from the Commission on a monitoring framework for the circular economy, 2018.
+An update of the monitoring framework is scheduled for end 2021.

 - The 7th Environmental Action Programme, in particular priority objective 2 'To turn the Union into a resource-efficient, green and competitive low-carbon economy', priority objective 4 'To maximise the benefits of Union environment legislation by improving implementation', priority objective 5 'To improve the knowledge and evidence base for Union environment policy', priority objective 6 'To secure investment for environment and climate policy and address environmental externalities', priority objective 7 'To improve environmental integration and policy coherence' and priority objective 9 'To increase the Union’s effectiveness in addressing international environmental and climate-related challenges'